netbox-community/netbox-acls/README.md

 - [demo repository](https://github.com/netbox-community/netbox-plugin-demo)
 - [tutorial](https://github.com/netbox-community/netbox-plugin-tutorial)

 All credit should go to Jeremy.
-Thanks Jeremy!
+Thanks, Jeremy!

 This project just looks to build on top of this framework and model presented.